Get Help Today(855) 593-1695

 - Trauma from childhood

-Post-traumatic stress disorder (PTSD) is another common disorder among those who have fallen victim to suicide.
+Post-Traumatic Stress Disorder (PTSD) is another common disorder among those who have lost their lives to suicide.
 PTSD and suicidal ideation (suicidal thoughts) can be a result of exposure to severe injuries or trauma.
-Military personnel who have experience trauma such as losing friends in active combat often suffer from PTSD.
+Military personnel who have experienced trauma such as losing friends in active combat often suffer from PTSD.
 These feelings of agitation, loss, and panic attacks may lead to increased drug and alcohol use as a source of comfort.
-Veterans who feel hopeless and abuse alcohol while struggling with suicidal ideation are more likely to attempt or complete suicide.
+Veterans who feel hopeless and abuse alcohol while struggling with suicidal ideation are more likely to attempt suicide to non-fatal or fatal consequence.

 7.9 million Americans have co-occurring disorders, and studies on suicide reveal a strong correlation between suicide and drug or alcohol dependency.
-Individuals who abuse drugs and alcohol are 10 to 14 times more likely to contemplate, attempt, or complete suicide.
-Individuals who abuse alcohol, for example, risk increasing their susceptibility to suicidal ideation as depressive states are triggered by excessive alcohol abuse.
+Individuals who abuse drugs and alcohol are 10 to 14 times more likely to contemplate, attempt, or die from suicide.
+Individuals who abuse alcohol, for example, risk increasing their susceptibility to suicidal ideation as depressive states can be triggered by excessive alcohol abuse.
 Mixing substances makes matters worse.
-Chances of suicide are higher if a patient who abuses cocaine, for example, is prescribed antidepressants or they use alcohol.
+Chances of suicide are higher if a patient who abuses Cocaine, for example, is prescribed antidepressants or they consume alcohol.

 Individuals who have struggled with depression, PTSD, and borderline personality disorder are more likely to use Opioids.
-Men who use Opioids are twice as likely to fall victim to suicide, and women with Opioid-use disorders are 8 times more likely to fall victim to suicide.
+Men who use Opioids are twice as likely to fall victim to suicide, and women with Opioid-use disorders are 8 times more likely.

-Substance abuse challenges, combined with any co-occurring disorders, can lead to suicidal ideation and depression.
+Substance abuse challenges, combined with any co-occurring disorders, can lead to thoughts of suicide and depression.
 In many cases, individuals who struggle with substance abuse disorders and attempt to detox from any substance can become extremely depressed as a result.
-This is one of the many reasons why medically-supervised detox is safer and more advisable than self-detox.
+This is one of the many reasons why medically-supervised detoxing is safer and more advisable than a self-detox.